bernard493/bernard493/README.md

 ## Hi there 👋 I'm Bernard Ayamboro

-I'm a **Jnr Software Engineer** passionate about building scalable, efficient, and secure applications.
+I'm a **Software Engineer** passionate about building scalable, efficient, and secure applications.
 With expertise in full-stack development, I create seamless user experiences across web and mobile platforms.
 Based in **Chelmsford, UK**, I am motivated to collaborate on projects that leverage the latest technologies to solve real-world challenges.

 ### 🚀 Projects